To Sadie the Boxer, the parking lot of the Lubbock Animal Hospital is a smorgasbord of scent. She can’t sniff fast enough.

 Comedian George Carlin said, “Life is a series of dogs.”
 He’s right, you know.
 We mark time by the dogs in our life.
-For me it is Kelly and Molly and Molly II, the St. Bernard’s.
-Sasha the Shetland Sheepdog, Palmer the American Eskimo Dog and now Boxers Bentley and Sadie and Gracie the Maltee-Poo.
+For me, it is Kelly and Molly and Molly II, the St. Bernard’s.
+Sig the Norwegian Elkhound.
+Sasha the Shetland Sheepdog, Palmer the American Eskimo Dog, and now Boxers Bentley and Sadie.
 I can bring any of them to mind and, like mile markers on a highway, tell you about that stretch of road in my life.

 Who knows why?

 Perhaps because our dogs are a steady, faithful presence.
 They never miss an opportunity to show they are glad to see us when we come home.
 Even when we run to the store and back they greet us as though we’d been away on a great adventure.
 They are with us through thick and thin.
 And sad though it is, we sometimes love our dogs because they stick around when the people in our lives don’t.